 - Replace those HVAC filters.
-A filters’ job is a dirty one, catching any debris being sucked in by a HVAC system.
+A filters’ job is a dirty one, catching any debris being sucked in by an HVAC system.
 After a while, these filters reach their capacity and become very dirty.
-This might sound like an “out of sight, out of mind” situation, but this only causes the unit to work harder and longer, leading to an increase to your utility bill.
-Since its been recommended to suspend all non-essential travel, you don’t have to rush to your local hardware store to purchase a filter; simply cleaning your filter will do the trick for the time being.
+This might sound like an “out of sight, out of mind” situation, but this only causes the unit to work harder and longer, leading to an increase in your utility bill.
+Since it has been recommended to suspend all non-essential travel, you don’t have to rush to your local hardware store to purchase a filter; simply cleaning your filter will do the trick for the time being.

-- The warm weather is coming, and you know what that means, yardwork!
-Be sure to properly maintenance your lawnmower this spring by changing the engine oil.
+- The warm weather is coming, and you know what that means: yardwork!
+Be sure to properly maintain your lawnmower this spring by changing the engine oil.
 Occasionally, don’t forget to sharpen the blades.